GazzolaLab/MiV-OS/docs/README.md

 - `numpydoc`: We favor [numpy documentation style](https://numpydoc.readthedocs.io/en/latest/format.html) for API documentation.
 - `myst_parser`: We like to write documentation and guidelines in `markdown` format.

+## Key things to remember

+- Please DON'T IGNORE any `errors` or `warnings` during the compilation stage.
+- If you are uploading any `ipynb` or notebook-style, make sure you excluded the input-output cells.
+    - Currently, we don't use the `runnable` notebook directly on the documentation.
+If you think otherwise, please leave an issue so that we can discuss.

 ## Build documentation

 The `sphinx` is already initialized in `docs` directory.
 In order to build the documentation, you will need additional packages listed in `docs/requirements.txt`.